Frequently asked questions

 - Total amount payable is £330

-After you are approved in principle for a loan - this happens once you’ve filled out the online form - your local branch will contact you and arrange for an agent to come round.
+After you are approved in principle for a loan – this happens once you’ve filled out the online application form – your local branch will contact you and arrange 'for an agent to visit you.
 How long it takes for an agent to visit depends on how many agents operate in your area.
-It also depends on how long it takes the branch to be able to contact you - so make sure you keep your phone on.
+It also depends on how long it takes the branch to be able to contact you – so make sure you keep your phone on.

-When the agent comes round they will finalise your loan, which includes undertaking an affordability check.
+When the agents comes round they will finalise you loan, which includes undertaking an affordability check.
 If you pass your affordability check, they will then give you your cash.
 The whole process could take less than two days; however it may take a little longer than this.

 Yes – a credit check is carried out after you fill in the online application form, and it will tell you in less than a minute whether you have been successful or not.

 Credit and affordability checks are necessary so that we can assess your suitability for one of our loans, based on your situation and taking into account any credit history you may have.
 We consider those with less than perfect credit ratings, so do not be put off!

 When you fill out our online application form you will not be asked to provide any documents.
 If you are approved in principle, when the agent visits they will need to see some ID – this could be a passport or a driving license.

 They'll also need to see evidence of income, and where possible outgoings too.
 This is needed as part of our affordability assessment to help make sure your loan is manageable for you.
 The full list of documents we accept as proof of income/outgoings can be found here.